bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Summary" />
 </p>

-Now it might seem weird that the images, when it gets to the beginning here, it moves the whole strip over to the end.
+<p>Now it might seem weird that the images, when it gets to the beginning
+here, it moves the whole strip over to the end.
 Wouldn&apos;t it be nice if it wrapped around instead?
 That&apos;s what we&apos;re going to do in the next project.
 We&apos;re going to take this script and push it further so that we can actually make it so that it wraps all the way around.
-We&apos;ll take a look at that in the next project.
+We&apos;ll take a look at that in the next project.</p>

 <h3>PDF of Presentation</h3>